Isangeles/flame/README.md

 You can find usage examples in [example](https://github.com/Isangeles/flame/tree/master/example) package.

 ## Modules
-Modules contain all game data in the form of textual files.
-Modules are divided into chapters, that's contains chapter-specific data.
+Modules contain all game data in the form of text files.
+Modules are divided into chapters containing chapter-specific data.

 Modules are stored by default in `data/modules` directory.